-Buying a great faucet water filter is one of the best things you can do for your family’s health, convenience and budget.
-A good faucet water filter (also known as a tap water filter) easily filters up to 100 gallons of water, which is equivalent to approximately 2 - 3 months of daily use and can save you up to 750 standard 16 oz. plastic water bottles - making them a great single point of use filter in comparison to the heavier dutier whole house water filtration systems.
+Buying a faucet water filter is one of the best things you can do for your family’s health.
+A good faucet water filter (also known as a tap water filter) easily filters up to 100 gallons of water, which is equivalent to approximately 2 - 3 months of daily use and can save you up to 750 standard 16 oz. plastic water bottles.
+The result is a great single point of use water filter when compared to heavier duty whole house water filtration systems.

-How do we find a good faucet water filter, however?
-With so many products on the market right now, distinguishing between the good ones and the garbage ones can be tricky, which is why we’ve compiled a list of the 7 best faucet water filters we could find.
-Give it a look!
+How do we find a high-quality faucet water filter, however?
+With so many products on the market right now, distinguishing between the good ones and the rubbish ones can be tricky, which is why we’ve compiled a list of the 7 best faucet water filters of 2020 we could find.
+Take a look!

-DuPont are first to make an appearance on our list with their WFFM100XCH Premier Drinking Water Filter.
+Brita are first to make an appearance on our list with their faucet mounted drinking water filter.
 This filter is great at reducing sediment, chlorine, cysts, linden, benzene, asbestos, mercury and lead, some of which is sometimes present in tap water.
 With this water filter you get both a highly efficient and performing filter system, as well as much better quality tasting and odor-free tap water.